astronomer/docs/astro/install-gcp.md

 - Your preferred maximum node count.
 - (_Optional_) Your custom CIDR ranges for connecting to Astronomer's services.

-If not specified, Astronomer will create a Cluster with the following resources in `us-central1`:

-- `e2-medium-4` nodes.
-- A Medium General Purpose CloudSQL instance (4vCPU, 16GB).
-- A maximum node count of 20.
-- A Subnet CIDR of `172.20.0.0/19`.
-- A Pod CIDR of `172.21.0.0/19`.
-- A Service Address CIDR of `172.22.0.0/19`.
-- A VPC Peering CIDR of `172.23.0.0/19`.

-For information on all supported regions and configurations, see [GCP Resource Reference](resource-reference-gcp.md).
+If you don't provide information that is specific to your organization, a Cluster with the default configurations is created in `us-central1`.
+For more infomation about the default configurations, see [GCP Resource Reference](resource-reference-gcp.md).

 :::info